ButtonEdit style attributes

 If scaling takes place, the aspect ratio of the original image is kept.
 A non-square source image displays as a non-square scaled icon.

-action view: toolbar button icons and action panel button icons are scaled down to match the size of
+If the scaleIcon attribute is undefined, the behavior depends on the type of action view: toolbar button icons and action panel button icons are scaled down to match the size of the widget.
+For other widgets, by default no scaling occurs, as for scaleIcon="no".

-"no": No scaling occurs and the image is taken as-is.
-It is up to the developer to resize the source image to avoid misalignment."yes": Images are scaled following the height of the widget.
-Raster images can only be downscaled, while SVG/TTF icons can be downscaled and upscaled."nnnpx": Images are scaled to the specified size.
+• "nnnpx": Images are scaled to the specified size.
 For example, scaleIcon="128px" will make every icon a maximum of 128*128 pixels.
 At least one side equal to 128 pixels, depending if the source image is square or not.
 Raster images can only be downscaled, while SVG/TTF icons can be downscaled and upscaled.